Cathay: Etymological progression

+In Uyghur, the word "Xitay (Hitay)" is used as a derogatory term for Ethnic Han Chinese.

 Use in English

 In the English language, the word Cathay was sometimes used for China, although increasingly only in a poetic sense, until the 19th century, when it was completely replaced by China.
 Demonyms for the people of Cathay (i.e., Chinese people) were Cathayan and Cataian.
-However the terms China and Cathay have histories of approximately equal length in English.
+The terms China and Cathay have histories of approximately equal length in English.
 Cathay is still used poetically.
 The Hong Kong flag-bearing airline is named Cathay Pacific.
 One of the largest commercial banks of Taiwan is named Cathay United Bank.

 The novel Creation by Gore Vidal uses the name in reference to "those states between the Yangtze and the Yellow Rivers" as the novel is set in the fifth and sixth centuries B.C.
 Ezra Pound's Cathay (1915) is a collection of classical Chinese poems translated freely into English verse.

 In Robert E. Howard's Hyborian Age stories (including the tales of Conan the Barbarian), the analog of China is called Khitai.

 In Warhammer Fantasy, a fantastical reimagination of the world used as a setting for various novels and games produced by Games Workshop, Grand Cathay is the largest human empire, situated in the far east of the setting and based on medieval China.

 In the names of organized entities

 Cathay is more prevalent in proper terms, such as in Cathay Pacific Airways or Cathay Hotel.

 Cathay Bank is a bank with multiple branches throughout the United States and other countries.

-Cathay Cineplex is a cinema operator in Singapore operated by the Cathay Organisation.
+Cathay Cineplexes was a cinema operator in Singapore operated by mm2 Asia, acquired from the Cathay Organisation.
+It ceased operations as of 1 September 2025, undergoing voluntary liquidation after months of financial troubles.

 Cathay United Bank and Cathay Life Insurance are, respectively, a financial services company and an insurance company, both located in Taiwan.